etvr/fotools/README.md

 ## WARNING, assume that all results of these tools are WRONG!
 these tools make large rounding errors and the calculations are questionable at best.
-YOU as the analyst make your own findings based on your knoledge and insight in your specific field of expertise, not the tool. these tools might assist you but their results are annything but conclusive. use at your own risk, we accept no responibillity whatsoever for any results, sucesses, mistakes, damages or harm in any form that result in your use of this code.
+YOU as the analyst make your own findings based on your knowledge and insight, not the tool. these tools might assist you but their results are annything but conclusive so use at your own risk.
+We accept no responibillity whatsoever for any results, sucesses, mistakes, damages or harm in any form that might result in your use of this code.

  ### it contains a utilities for: